Infinite Stratos: Light novels

 Infinite Stratos began as a light novel series written by Izuru Yumizuru, with illustrations provided by Okiura.
 The first volume was published by Media Factory under their MF Bunko J label on May 25, 2009.
 As of April 25, 2018, twelve volumes have been released.

 Due to conflict between the publisher (Media Factory) and the author, publication of the light novels was under suspension.
 Later, the author confirmed that he is simultaneously writing a new work and continuing Infinite Stratos through Kodansha.
 The novels are now being published by Overlap under their Overlap Bunko imprint, with Choco replacing Okiura as illustrator.
-Reprints of the first seven volumes begun on April 25, 2013, starting with the first two volumes.
-The series will end in the 13th volume.
+Reprints of the first seven volumes began on April 25, 2013, starting with the first two volumes.
+The series is set to end with its 13th volume.

 The light novels are being translated into traditional Chinese and the first volume was published and released by Sharp Point Press on November 9, 2010.
 The Chinese translations of the light novels were originally under an indefinite suspension.
 Yumizuru cited that Media Factory's overseas representatives were engaging in contracts with foreign publishers without the author's permission as the reason for the suspension.
 Yumizuru had also stated that he was willing to fight over this matter in court if necessary.

 On February 27, 2018, J-Novel Club announced it had licensed and begun translating the series into English.